Flagship case study

 Field technicians

-Need fast asset lookup, mobile-friendly detail views, checklist-driven inspection entry, and obvious next actions while standing near the asset.
+Need fast lookup, mobile detail views, checklist entry, and obvious next actions.

 Supervisors